Tutankhamun: Death

 There are no surviving records of the circumstances of Tutankhamun's death; it has been the subject of considerable debate and major studies.

 Hawass and his team postulate that his death was likely the result of the combination of his multiple weakening disorders, his femur fracture, perhaps as the result of a fall, and a severe malarial infection.

 Murder by a blow to the head was hypothesised as a result of the 1968 x-ray, which showed two bone fragments inside the skull.
 This hypothesis was then disproved by further analysis of the x-rays and the CT scan.
 The intercranial bone fragments were determined to be the result of the modern unwrapping of the mummy, as they are loose and not adherent to the embalming resin.
 No evidence of bone thinning or calcified membranes, which could be indicative of a fatal blow to the head, was found.
-It has also been suggested that the Tutankhamun was killed in a chariot accident due to a pattern of crushing injuries, including the fact that the front part of his chest wall and ribs are missing.
+It has also been suggested that Tutankhamun was killed in a chariot accident due to a pattern of crushing injuries, including the fact that the front part of his chest wall and ribs are missing.
 However, the missing ribs are unlikely to be a result of an injury sustained at the time of death; photographs taken at the conclusion of Carter's excavation in 1926 show that the chest wall of the king was intact, still wearing a beaded collar with falcon-headed terminals.
-The absence of both the collar and chest wall was noted in the 1968 x-ray and further confirmed by the CT scan. the front part of his chest was likely removed by robbers during the theft of the beaded collar; the intricate beaded skullcap the king was pictured wearing in 1926 was also missing by 1968.
+The absence of both the collar and chest wall was noted in the 1968 x-ray and further confirmed by the CT scan.
+The front part of his chest was likely removed by robbers during the theft of the beaded collar; the intricate beaded skullcap the king was pictured wearing in 1926 was also missing by 1968.